 One option is dextrose.
 This particular type of sugar, glucose derived from corn, is one of the cheapest foods on the planet, digests extremely quickly, and is a dirt cheap source of muscle-building carbs.
 Taken while working out it’s a pretty effective supplement for us ectomorphs trying to build mass.
 It’s a valid option, but it’s hard to find and hard to stomach (because it’s so damn sweet).

 The supplement that we’re recommending is maltodextrin – a glucose polymer.
 It’s made up of many glucose units bound together.
 It’s a starch, so instead of tasting like sugar it tastes more similar to flour.
 It digests a teensy bit slower (probably a good thing), and we’ve found that our members much prefer the taste.

 That study in the creatine section is said to have produced “some of the highest non-steroid increases in lean mass”—badass.
 While the study was technically studying creatine, the carbohydrates they were giving them were a huge factor in producing muscle growth, which is why both training groups did so well.
 The training program itself was also a factor.
 It was a really well designed strength training program, which is surprisingly rare for studies.

-We picked this brand because it’s so pure.
+We picked this brand because it’s so pure and bare bones.
 It has one and only one ingredient (maltodextrin).
 It’s also really damn cheap.